 Paul Graybeal grew up in the Creston community in Ashe County where he was surrounded by traditional mountain music.
-Over the years he developed his instrument building and repairing skills and has produced almost 100 guitars, 50 mandolins, a number of dulcimers, a banjo, and many miniature instruments.
-Paul has played guitar since he was a young teenager and he now plays mandolin with the Dark Ridge Boys.
+Over the years he developed his instrument building and repairing skills and produced almost 100 guitars, 50 mandolins, a number of dulcimers, a banjo, and many miniature instruments.
+Paul played guitar since he was a young teenager and he played mandolin with the Dark Ridge Boys.

 When Paul was growing up, Ashe County was a hotbed of mountain music.
-His father played fiddle and banjo, and Paul remembers music played at home and in the community.
+His father played fiddle and banjo, and Paul remembered music played at home and in the community.
 When he was fourteen, his parents gave him a Gene Autry Silvertone guitar.
-"Wildwood Flower," he remembers, was the first song he learned.
+“Wildwood Flower” was the first song he learned.

 Through his work as a carpenter, Paul became a very skilled woodworker.
 Repairing instruments for local musicians was a natural step for him.
 In 1964, he decided to disassemble a guitar to figure out exactly how it was built.
-At that point, he started making instruments, starting with a guitar and mandolin.
+He started making instruments, beginning with a guitar and mandolin.
 Using only hand tools, he built a flattop mandolin and guitar, but he had to set that aside in order to keep up with his other work.

-Over the years, Paul worked on instruments as a hobby while he made his living in carpentry, sheet rock businesses, furniture factories and automobile factories.
-When he retired from carpentry about 18 years ago, he turned to building and repairing instruments full time.
+Over the years, Paul worked on instruments as a hobby while he made his living in carpentry, sheet rock businesses, furniture factories, and automobile factories.
+When he retired from carpentry, he turned to building and repairing instruments full time.
 In 1968 he built guitar #8, in 1989 he was up to #18, and in 2005 he completed guitar #92.

-Paul has also gained a reputation for building intricate miniature instruments.
-The miniatures are about six inches long, but they are exact replicas of full-sized instruments, including the bracing on the inside.
-His miniatures include a copy of Doc Watson's guitar, Ricky Skaggs' mandolin, Emmylou Harris' guitar, Bill Monroe's mandolin, James Monroe's guitar, and Rhonda Vincent's mandolin.
+Paul also gained a reputation for building intricate miniature instruments.
+The miniatures are about six inches long, and they are precise replicas of full-sized instruments, including the bracing on the inside.
+Some of the miniatures he made included a copy of Doc Watson‘s guitar, Ricky Skaggs’ mandolin, Emmylou Harris’ guitar, Bill Monroe’s mandolin, James Monroe’s guitar, and Rhonda Vincent’s mandolin.
 He made a miniature Martin guitar that is on display in the Martin guitar museum in Pennsylvania.